This is not a tea as the name implies. In the strictest sense, this Jamaican fish tea is a light soup or a seasoned fish broth.

-Let me explain, an "Artical Don" is one who is culturally Rastafarian, not necessarily following the religious principles and tenets, but who is very much interested in the diet and other lay practices, such as taking good care of one's "structure" (body).
+Let me explain.
+An "Artical Don" is one who is culturally Rastafarian, not necessarily following the religious principles and tenets, but who is very much interested in the diet and other lay practices, such as taking good care of one's "structure" (body), a fundamental Rasta tenet.

-The difference between fish tea and fish soup is the thickness, or the amount of ingredients that's added to the soup.
+Nevertheless, the difference between fish tea and fish soup is thickness, or the amount of ingredients that's added to the soup.

 So here is my modern fish tea version.